Manindra29/XQMode/README.md

 Instructions:

-* You need Processing 2.0a5 or later, we built trunk from latest SVN.
+* You need Processing 2.0a5 or later, we build the trunk from the latest SVN.
 * You need Apache Ant to build.

 * Set properties in build.xml